ibexa/documentation-user/docs/pim/products.md

 ![Product completeness screen](img/product_completeness.png "Product completeness screen")

-You can click the edit button next to an unfinished task in the Completeness table to go directly to the screen where you can add the missing information.
+You can click the **Edit** button next to an unfinished task in the Completeness table to go directly to the screen where you can add the missing information.